wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/index.rst

 The password change of users used by Wazuh must be done following the page of :doc:`Password Management </user-manual/user-administration/password-management>` of Wazuh's documentation

-After the password change, these new passwords must be loaded within the classes with which the Wazuh Stack was displayed.
+After the password change, these new passwords must be loaded within the classes with which the Wazuh Stack was deployed.

 Indexer users:
 ^^^^^^^^^^^^^^